Visit Health Watch for COVID-19 updates. Find Employee Return to Campus and Student Return to Campus information.

 - Provide students with an enriching research and cultural experience under the guidance and mentorship of a core group of faculty with multi-disciplinary research expertise in urban hydrology.

 - Increase the number of students pursuing advanced degrees in water-related fields, such as hydrogeology, watershed analysis, and hydrologic modeling.
 Community college students are strongly encouraged to apply!

 - Increase the number of students, including underrepresented students and those that do not have access to research opportunities, providing exposure/training in research and opportunities for these students to pursue graduate degrees or employment.

 Research activities include investigations in 5 topical areas:

 - Surface hydrology of urban areas,

-- Climate driven changes in urban groundwater,
+- Climate-driven changes in urban groundwater,

-- Meteorology and precipitation along coastal urban corridors,
+- Meteorology and precipitation along urban corridors,

-Training Activities include half day workshops held for undergraduate mentees covering:
+Training Activities include half-day workshops held for undergraduate mentees covering: